Volatile Organic Compounds (VOC)

 VOC's originate from the wide use of solvents in industries and households around the world and can range from emissions from petroleum development or wastewater treatment plants to the mothballs in your cupboard.

 VOC's contribute to the pollution of the lower atmosphere and the degradation of our ozone layer.

 Choose a Porter's zero VOC or low VOC paint.
 Avoid high VOC and oil-based paint products.

 If some of these industry standard oil-based paints are made up of around 50 % VOC's, then that makes a Porter's Paints premium acrylic paint, at less than 0.07% VOC's, a safer choice.

 The benefit to your environment and your family of using a Porter's Paints low or zero VOC product are pretty evident.
-Apart from these products reducing your greenhouse footprint, they also provide direct benefits to you and your family, for example a decrease in asthmatic reactions and allergic sensitisation.
+Apart from these products reducing your greenhouse footprint, they also provide direct benefits to you and your family, for example a decrease in allergic sensitisation.